Twilight (novel series): Inspiration and themes

 According to the author, her books are "about life, not death" and "love, not lust".
 Each book in the series was inspired by and loosely based on a different literary classic: Twilight on Jane Austen's 1813 novel Pride and Prejudice, New Moon on William Shakespeare's play Romeo and Juliet, Eclipse on Emily Brontë's 1847 novel Wuthering Heights, and Breaking Dawn on a second Shakespeare play, A Midsummer Night's Dream.
 Meyer also states that Orson Scott Card and L. M. Montgomery's Anne of Green Gables series are a big influence on her writing.
-The Cullens were inspired by Meyer's own family as well as characters from the X-Men cartoon.
+The Cullens were inspired by Meyer's own family as well as characters from X-Men: The Animated Series.
 Other influences on the series which Meyer has acknowledged include the 1847 novel Jane Eyre by Charlotte Brontë, HGTV, and the films Iron Man (2008), Somewhere in Time (1980), Stranger than Fiction (2006), and Baby Mama (2008).

 Other major themes of the series include choice and free will.
 Meyer says that the books are centered around Bella's choice to choose her life on her own, and the Cullens' choices to abstain from killing rather than follow their temptations: "I really think that's the underlying metaphor of my vampires.
 It doesn't matter where you're stuck in life or what you think you have to do; you can always choose something else.
 There's always a different path."

 Meyer, a Mormon, acknowledges that her faith has influenced her work.
 In particular, she says that her characters "tend to think more about where they came from, and where they are going, than might be typical."
 The Twilight series analyzes the Christian moral dilemma of mortal temptation.
 As a vampire, Edward experiences strong carnal temptations that would result in the corruption of his sense of self.
 Overcoming these temptations illustrates a common Christian principles of "overcoming the natural man".
 Mormon tenets of immortality and eternal life are also explored in the series.
 The vampires have perfected, immortal bodies, but the Cullens long for satisfying relationships.
 Bella achieves both immortality and the Mormon concept of eternal life by becoming a vampire alongside her husband and daughter.
 Meyer also steers her work from subjects such as sex, despite the romantic nature of the novels.
 Meyer says that she does not consciously intend her novels to be Mormon-influenced, or to promote the virtues of sexual abstinence and spiritual purity, but admits that her writing is shaped by her values, saying, "I don't think my books are going to be really graphic or dark, because of who I am.
 There's always going to be a lot of light in my stories."